kreuzwerker/DKT.flows-engine/README.md

 ## Command line tool `cli/dkt`

-This Project comes with a small command line tool to build, bundle, test and deploy AWS Lambdas and StepFunctions!
+This Project comes with a small command line tool to build, bundle, test and deploy AWS Services and StepFunctions!

 ```shell
 $ cli/dkt --help